Yes! I want to receive future e-mail updates from MarketTrend Advisors.

 Disclaimer

 2. Other Securities Industry Affiliations or Activities.
 MarketTrend Advisors, is not registered as a broker or dealer, nor do we have any partners or employees who are affiliated with any broker or dealer.
-See S.E.C.
-Form ADV, Part II for official declarations.
+See Form ADV, Part II for official declarations.

 3. MTA portfolio strategies assume risk and no assurance is made that investors will avoid losses.
 No representation is made that clients will or are likely to achieve profits or incur losses comparable to those shown.
 Performance results are shown for illustration and discussion purposes only.
 The performance information has not been audited.
 However, the information presented is believed to be accurate and fairly presented.
 All performance figures in this presentation are net of management fees and commissions.
 Management fees are charged to actual client accounts on a monthly basis.
 Accounts include both taxable and non-taxable IRA accounts.